-Sometimes caregivers overestimate what their parent with condition is capable of accomplishing.
+Sometimes caregivers overestimate what their parent is capable of accomplishing.
 If the individual is asked to do a task and they are not able to complete it, they can get upset and frustrated, which results in an outburst.
-Caregivers must adjust their expectations to their loved one's capabilities.
-And remember that you are dealing with a degenerative disease.
-A loved one's abilities will continue to decline over time, which means your expectations and approached must be shifted continually.
+Caregivers must adjust their expectations to match their loved ones’ capabilities and remember the nature of the degenerative disease.
+A dementia patient’s abilities will continue to decline over time, which means your expectations and approach must be shifted continually.

 - Psychological Disorders

-Steele says that around 40% of people with with this condition develop depression due to a neuro-chemical imbalance in the brain.
+Steele says that around 40 percent of people with with this condition develop depression due to a neurochemical imbalance in the brain.
 Anxiety disorders and delusions are also quite common.
 Once these imbalances are identified and diagnosed, medication can be prescribed that has proven to help tremendously with emotional and behavioral symptoms.

 - Physical Problems

 Outbursts might be associated with physical problems as well.
-The person you are caring for might have a headache, a rash, constipation or fatigue.
-This means caregivers must be vigilant about monitoring their loved one's physical well-being and observing even subtle changes.
-When these patients experience physical problems, they may be unable to communicate this to their caregiver. or even a physician.
-They communicate this discomfort in the only way they can—with an outburst or temper tantrum.
+The person you are caring for might have a headache, feel fatigued or be experiencing something more serious like a urinary tract infection.
+This means caregivers must be vigilant about monitoring their loved ones’ physical well-being and observing even subtle changes in mood and behavior.
+When dementia patients experience physical problems, they may be unable to communicate them to their caregivers or even their physicians.
+They communicate this discomfort in the only way they can: with an outburst or temper tantrum.

-Individuals with the disease react and respond to how a caregiver approaches them.
+Dementia patients react and respond to the way their caregivers approach them.
 While they may not be capable of clearly expressing their needs and feelings, they can still pick up on your moods.
-Trying to rush them, or force them to do something they cannot or do not want to do can result in understandable agitation.
-How you speak to them is key, Steele says.
+Trying to rush them or force them to do something they cannot or do not want to do can result in understandable agitation.
+How you speak to your care recipient is key, Steele says.
 Use a gentle tone of voice, but do not be condescending.
-Don't rush them as they try to complete a task or communicate with you, even if they are moving at a frustratingly slow pace.
-Do not demand that they do something or bark orders at them.
-Simply ask them.
-Keep instructions or helpful hints easy to understand and provide them one at a time to help them process and act on them.
+Don’t rush them as they try to complete a task or communicate with you, even if they are moving at a frustratingly slow pace.
+Do not demand that they do something.
+Try to maintain a respectful tone by simply asking or suggesting.
+Keep instructions or helpful hints easy to understand and provide them one at a time to help guide the process.
 Try to keep your body language positive and use calming gestures and a gentle touch.

-Getting to the root cause of outbursts will help caregivers manage behavior more effectively and may lessen the frequency of agitation and aggression.
+Getting to the root cause of outbursts can help caregivers manage behavior more effectively and may lessen the frequency of agitation and aggression.

-The advantage a family member has when they become caregivers for their aging parents is knowing their likes and dislikes.
+The advantage family members have when they become caregivers for their aging parents is knowing their likes and dislikes.
 Things that annoyed or frustrated them in the past will most likely continue to do so.
 These known triggers are then complicated by new challenges caused by the progression of the disease.

-Learning to redirect their attention, having open and honest conversations with other family members as and health care providers can be of great assistance.
+Learning to redirect their attention and having open and honest conversations with other family members and health care providers can be of great assistance.
 Support groups can offer an outlet as well as new information on this condition and creative ideas on how to deal with common behaviors and situations.